TomaszWoloszyn983/mood-design-gift-shop/README.md

 - Tutorial on Stripe Payments - https://www.youtube.com/watch?v=r64QE2d1jGc

-### Credits

-### Media
+### **Media **

-All images and materials used at this project are  were taken from official Mood Designs web page and their Facebook page with knowledge and consent of the copyrights owners.
+All images and materials used at this project belong to Mood Designs and were taken from official Mood Designs web page and their Facebook page with knowledge and consent of the copyrights owners.

 Link to mood designs images: